-Start the Synthetic Server from the root directory in the Synthetic Server home as follows:
+Start the Synthetic Server from the root directory of the Synthetic Server home as follows:

 To stop the Synthetic Server:

 Increase the Synthetic Agent Support

 By default, the machine hosting the Synthetic Server should be able to support 100 concurrent Synthetic Agents.
-If you need to support more than 100 concurrent Synthetic Agents, you can do so by modifying the throttle configuring for the Synthetic Shepherd and Synthetic Scheduler.
+To support more than 100 concurrent Synthetic Agents, modify the throttle configuring for the Synthetic Shepherd and Synthetic Scheduler.
 The default maximum number of requests per second is 60.
 By increasing the maximum number of requests per second, the Synthetic Server can support more Synthetic Agents.

 To increase the maximum number of requests per second that the Synthetic Server can receive:

 - Log on to the machine hosting the Synthetic Server.

-- Change to the root directory of the Synthetic Server installation.
+- Change to the root directory of the Synthetic Server home.